matthias-reis/carda-gatsby/content/wordpress/articles/2014-11---liebster-blog-award.md

 isAffiliate: false
 language: de
 errors:
-  outsideImage: article has at least one image from another domain
   invalidMdx: "unknown: Expected corresponding JSX closing tag for <p> (41:29)"
 subTitle: And the nominees are...